theRealAph/ScopeLocals/README.md

 Context is a fine thing to be pushed downwards from caller to called methods, but a terrible thing when pushed upwards.

+In summary, extent locals fix these problems with:

+* Sharing, not mutation
+* Automatic memory management, not manual

 ## Description

 In this JEP we propose an extent local variable.